 It offers us an intimate perspective on everyday life in five North African countries—Algeria, Egypt, Libya, Morocco and Tunisia—through the eyes of a group of photographers and videographers from the region, all alumni of the Reporting Change training program run by World Press Photo Academy through 2012 and 2014.

-The Reporting Change workshops led to two productions: a book and the online experience you can access by clicking the 'Enter' button above.
+The Reporting Change workshops led to two productions, a book and an online experience.
 The visual stories that emerged aim to challenge perceptions of the region bringing insight to issues and to the lives of people that we might not otherwise have had.
-It is an insider’s view of a part of the world that is rarely out of the news, but is often given one-dimensional, headline-grabbing treatment.
+It's an insider’s view of a part of the world that is rarely out of the news, but is often given one-dimensional, headline-grabbing treatment.

 The productions not only make the stories more visible, but highlight the work of the storytellers themselves.
 Online, in addition to the journalists’ biographies, you have the opportunity to follow them live through their social media channels.
 A visual chronology of the most significant events of the so-called ‘Arab Spring’ is included, as well as links to local (video) bloggers, who reflect on current events from an inside perspective.

 Stories of Change is now also available as a traveling exhibition.
 In November-December 2014, Stories of Change was exhibited at CIC, Egypt, and at La Maison de L'image, Tunisia.
 From February-May 2015, the exhibition was exhibited at Humanity House, the Netherlands.
 In October 2015, the exhibition was on display at the Qatar Photographic Society in Doha.
 Stories of Change was also nominated for the Global Fine Art Awards' Youniversal Award.

 If you are interested in renting the exhibition, please contact manager education Eefje Ludwig at email@example.com.

 Reporting Change is made possible by a grant from the Dutch Postcode Lottery.